-- Sautee the vegetables until they start to soften, add longer cooking vegetables first so the soft ones don’t overcook.
+- Cook and stir the vegetables until they start to soften, add longer cooking vegetables first so the soft ones don’t overcook.

-- Pour the batter and lower the heat to a minimum.
-When the eggs set around the edges flip the pan and cook the other side for 3 minutes.
+- Pour in the batter and lower heat to a minimum.
+When the eggs set around the edges flip the pan and cook the other side for 3 minutes, or until it sets.

-To make it in the oven just oil the pan (I like individual serving ones, but use what you have), arrange your vegetables in it, pour the egg mixture and pop in the oven (medium heat) until it is light-golden on top (you can pinch it with a toothpick to check for doneness).
+To make it in the oven just oil the pan (I like individual serving ones, but use what you have), arrange your vegetables in it, pour the egg mixture and pop in the preheated oven at 200 ºF [100 ºC] until eggs have set and it is light-golden on top (you can pinch it with a toothpick to check for doneness).